Marco-ProspectivePhD/home/_pages/about.md

 Prior to gradschool, I worked at various banks, stock exchange, bloomberg, telecoms, semiconductors, and volunteered for pro-bono consulting, fundraising, and teaching underprivileged kids English.

 Thank you for taking the time to learn about me.
 I hope you are staying well.
-If you have any questions of if there's aything I can assist you with, pease feel free to reach out.
+If you have any questions or if there's aything I can assist you with, pease do not hesitate to reach out.
 I look forward to the opportunity for future collaboration as we navigate our academic journey together :)